 Discontinue using your dentures or dental plates while you are sleeping or if they do not fit well.
-Your dentist can adjust them or fix them if needed.
-When you are cleaning your dentures or dental plates, use those cleaners that are effervescent.
+Your dentist can adjust them or fix them if necessary.
+When you are cleaning your dentures or dental plates, use cleaners that are effervescent.
 These are the cleaners that bubble such as Efferdent®.
 Before wearing your dentures or dental plates, always rinse them very well.
 You should never smoke, whether it be cigars, pipes, or cigarettes.
 Do not drink alcohol or chew tobacco.
 These substances will irritate your mouth if it is tender or sore.

 You should continue to visit your dentist regularly.
 When you do, make sure to inform him or her of your cancer treatment and how it is progressing.
 A conscientious dentist will let you know about all the ways that treatment can affect the body, especially chemotherapy and your teeth.
-Your dentist for cancer patients in Lincoln, NE will also discuss potential side effects that include the mouth in general.
+Your dentist in Lincoln, NE for cancer patients will also discuss potential side effects that include the mouth in general.
 Share with your dentist who your oncologist is and his or her contact information.

 Chemotherapy and Your Teeth, Managing Medications with the help of your Dentist for Cancer Patients in Lincoln, NE